Home Safety for Patients Receiving Anti-Cancer Medications

-Anti-cancer medications can also be excreted in body fluids, such as semen and vaginal fluid.
+Anti-cancer medications can also be excreted (put out) in body fluids, such as semen and vaginal fluid.
 To prevent exposure of your partner to these fluids:

 - Use condoms during oral sex and intercourse for 48 hours after treatment.
 This applies to both the person receiving chemotherapy and their partner.

 - Effective birth control should be used to prevent pregnancy while on anti-cancer medications and for several months or years after therapy, depending on the medication.
 Anti-cancer medications can have harmful side effects to the fetus, especially in the first trimester.
 Menstrual cycles can become irregular during and after treatment, so you may not know if you are at a time in your cycle when you could become pregnant or if you are actually pregnant.

 Safety for My Family

 - Hugging and kissing are safe for you and your partner or family members.

 - You can visit, sit with, hug, and kiss the children in your life.